elimbaum/eecs-senior-project/notes.md

 ### 25 Apr

-Testing?
+=> Testing?
 Angle between vectors?
 Something with neural net – daxpy.

+benchmark with different N. Should be a fixed percent, should not diverge.

+Doesn’t level 3 call level 1? compile Level 3 to LL.
+Or do LINPACK benchmarks ever call Level 1?

+Look on Grace?
+How good BLAS Is.

+graphics programs? neural network.
+MNIST?

+writeup: start out with problem, motivation. background & related work. summary of contributions. go into details. results, future work.

+report in by presentation.

 ## Reading Notes